As a landlord, there is a lot to understand about rental property maintenance and repairs.

 Still, you need to be careful.
 Poorly done work can come back and cost you double to fix.
 We have plenty of stories about that if you want to hear them.

 Now that you have an idea of what to avoid, here are a few tips on what to look for in a qualified contractor for your rental property.

 It’s crucial to know if the contractor you partner with is licensed and insured.
 Why is this so vital?

 There are several reasons you shouldn’t let someone not licensed and insured work on your property.
 When you consider repairs and maintenance for your rental house, there is inherent risk:

 What happens if an uninsured contractor falls off your roof and injures him or herself?
 They can sue and possibly take you to the cleaners.
 What would that do to your future returns on that property?

-If you’re dealing with someone who is not licensed or insured then most likely you are dealing with someone who is not the best at their craft.
+If you’re dealing with someone who is not licensed or insured, you are most likely dealing with someone who is not the best at their craft.

-There are plenty of warning signs that you may be dealing with a less than a reputable contractor.
-At the beginning of our real estate career, we used these fly-by-night contractors because they were cheap and we thought they were saving us money.
+There are plenty of warning signs that you may be dealing with a less than reputable contractor.
+At the beginning of our real estate career, we used these fly-by-night contractors because they were cheap, and we thought they were saving us money.

 In the short term, maybe.
-But over time we ended up spending more money repairing their repairs and we lost several good tenants because of shoddy work.
-The extra repair work and the additional months our houses sat vacant put us behind on our investment goals.
+But over time, we ended up spending more money repairing their repairs, and we lost several good tenants because of shoddy work.
+The extra repair work and the additional months our houses sat vacant put us behind our investment goals.

-Learn from our early mistakes and find a contractor you can trust to be your long term partner.
+Learn from our early mistakes and find a contractor you can trust to be your long-term partner for your rental property maintenance and repairs.
 Doing this on the front end will give you a massive advantage in achieving rental house success!